 - Open an interest-bearing account.
 A high-yield current or savings account rewards you for saving.
 The more you have in your bank account, the more interest you’ll accumulate.

 - Switch current account.
 Banks often run switching deals from time to time and often reward you with a cash incentive for changing your current account.
 View our guide to see the latest offers on the market.

 Pros and cons of an emergency fund

 Having an emergency fund comes with a host of benefits, but there are also a few caveats to keep in mind.

 - Gives you a safety net.
 An emergency fund reduces your chances of having to take on more debt when an unexpected expense pops up.

 - Reduces stress.
 Have peace of mind knowing you have money waiting if you lose your job, develop a serious illness or need to make major home or car repairs.

 - Helps your credit score.
 An emergency fund doesn’t directly improve your credit.
 But it does help you avoid maxing out on credit cards and worrying about missing payments if hard times hit — two factors that can lower your score.

 - Takes time to build.
 It could take months or years to build up your emergency fund.
 You can speed up the process by saving unexpected money and using a budget to reduce expenses.
 If you need money now, consider an emergency loan as a last resort.

 - Potential withdrawal limits.
 You can typically only make six withdrawals a month from a savings account.
 There may also be limits on how much money you can withdraw at one time.
-For example, Bank of America only lets you transfer out $1,000 a day.

 Emergency funds can help you add a buffer between you and the unknown.
 How much you should save depends on your financial situation and goals.
 As always, compare savings accounts to find one that’s best for your emergency savings.